ansible/awx/docs/job_branch_override.md

  - `refs/pull/*:refs/remotes/origin/pull/*`
     Github-specific, this will fetch all refs for all pull requests
  - `refs/pull/62/head:refs/remotes/origin/pull/62/head`
-    This will fetch only the ref for that one github pull request
+    This will fetch the ref for that one github pull request

 For large projects, users should consider performance when using the first or second examples here.
-For example, if a github project has over 40,000 pull requests, that refspec will fetch them all during a project update.

 This parameter affects availability of the project branch, and can allow access to references not otherwise available.
-For example, the third example will allow the user to use the branch `refs/pull/62/head`, which would not be possible without the refspec field.
+For example, the third example will allow the user to supply `pull/62/head` for `scm_branch`, which would not be possible without the refspec field.

 The Ansible git module always fetches `refs/heads/*`.
 It will do this